gioblu/PJON/strategies/SoftwareBitBang/README.md

 **Medium:** Wire |
 **Pins used:** 1 / 2

-SoftwareBitBang is the default data link layer strategy used by PJON.
-This implementation is based on `micros()` and `delayMicroseconds()`.
-It is totally software emulated and makes no use of dedicated timers or interrupt driven strategies to handle communication.
-It is designed to have a small memory footprint and to be extremely resilient to interference and timing inaccuracies.
+SoftwareBitBang is the default data link layer used by PJON and it is based on `micros` and `delayMicroseconds`.
+It needs 1 or optionally 2 wires and no additional hardware to handle communication with a software emulated implementation.
+It supports a star configuration network with many devices transmitting and receiving over the same 1 or 2 wires.
+It is designed to work with most of the Arduino compatible boards, have a small memory footprint and to be extremely resilient to interference.
 Thanks to the use of a dedicated `PJON_IO` library, can be achieved fast and reliable cross-architecture communication through one or two pins.
 It complies with [PJDL v1.0](/strategies/SoftwareBitBang/specification/PJDL-specification-v1.0.md) Data link layer specification.
 Take a look at the [video introduction](https://www.youtube.com/watch?v=Vg5aSlD-VCU) for a brief showcase of its features.

 #### Compatibility
 - ATmega88/168/328 16Mhz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)